For C91TK and YJ0ANR QSL direct SASE/IRC, bureau or LoTW. Thanks to all who worked me and for your patience.

 yrs and high school 23 years.
 Interspersed I also taught Geology and Environmental

-I am married for 43 years and have 1 daughter and 1 son.
+I am married for 36 wonderful years and 36/44 isn't too bad.
+I have 1 daughter and 1 son.
 My wife and daughter are

-both licensed but have little interest any more, I keep their license active just in case
+both licensed but have little interest , I keep their license active just in case

 they might want it later.
 My daughter has a girl and boy and my son has a son.